-The lunch break will usually happen at 12 pm.
-It will last one to two hours.
+There is usually a lunch break at 12 pm.
+It lasts one to two hours.

 During this break, most shops are closed except in big cities.
-It is quite common to eat in a restaurant or a cafeteria at lunch.
-There are a few cheap student restaurants around UTBM.
+It is quite common to eat at a restaurant or a cafeteria for lunch.
+There are a few cheap student cafeterias around UTBM.

-Dinner will not start before 7 pm (usually at 7.30 or 8 pm) but it greatly depends on the region.
+Dinner does not start before 7 pm (usually at 7:30 or 8 pm) but it varies depending on the region.

-The traditional meal is divided into: appetizer, starter, main course, cheese, desert and coffee.
+The traditional meal is divided into the appetizer, starter, main course, cheese, desert and coffee.

 If you’re invited to eat at someone’s place, it is advisable to bring a gift such as a bottle of wine, flowers or chocolates.

-- 14th July: Bastille Day celebrates the storming of the Bastille, which occurred on 14th July 1789.
-Since then, 14th July in France has been a public holiday
+- July 14: Bastille Day celebrates the storming of the Bastille, which occurred on July 14, 1789.
+Since then, July 14 has been a public holiday in France.

 - 40 days after Easter: Ascension Day

 - 7th Sunday after Easter: Pentecost